-A Common Gas Furnace Problem: Dirty Flame Sensor
+Fixing a Common Gas Furnace Problem: Flame Sensor Cleaning

 Standard Plumbing, Heating & Air Conditioning has been repairing furnaces in the Manhattan, KS area for nearly 100 years.
 So you can imagine that we have seen just about every different kind of heating problem there is.
 Often a system may seem completely broken, but actually, it can be easily fixed.

-Sometimes we respond to a call from a homeowner who tells us that, up until recently, their furnace was working fine.
+Sometimes we respond to a call from a homeowner who tells us that, up until recently, their furnace was working fine but not the furnace will not stay lit.
 They could hear the burners come on, but pretty quickly the furnace shuts off.
 This can be very confusing for a homeowner, but it’s often a problem that we can easily solve.
 Not only that, but it may also be one you can solve yourself!

 This common furnace problem is a dirty flame sensor.